OWASP/wrongsecrets/aws/README.md

 2. Run `k8s-aws-alb-script.sh` and the script will return the url at which you can reach the application.
 3. When you are done, before you do cleanup, first run `k8s-aws-alb-script-cleanup.sh`.

-Note that you might have to do some manual cleanups after that!
+Note that you might have to do some manual cleanups after that